danielandresgp/danielandresgp.github.io/_pages/about.md

 ---

-Aside of research, my hobbies are crossfit, reading, and writing.
+Besides research, my hobbies are crossfit, reading, and writing.

 I am happily married to Lis.
 She is much more than I could ever deserve!
 We have a beautiful baby boy called Juan Pablo, our [mustard seed](https://www.biblegateway.com/passage/?search=Mateo+13%3A31-32&version=NIV).